spw5235/student-tracker-back-end/README.md

 # Counselor Notepad (formerly BOSS) data store API

-An API to store notes and track students
-It allows users to CRUD on student notes.
+An API to store notes and track students.
+The API allows users to CRUD on student notes.

 Link to the live application: [https://spw5235.github.io/boss-project-front-end/](https://spw5235.github.io/boss-project-front-end/).